 Dallas is a major city in the state of Texas and is a great place to live and invest in real estate for many reasons.
-New house flippers can do business more successfully in Dallas using a good house flipping guide.

 The overall population of Dallas has been growing over the past several decades at a rate of 8%.
 Dallas contains neighborhoods great for home buyers to raise families in.
 There are plenty of house flipping and real estate investment groups available to join to learn more about the business and to meet other investors.

 |Population||1,341,075 and 5 year growth rate of 8%|

 |Income||Average Household Income of $67,382 and 5 year growth rate of 10%|

 |Home Value||Average price of 3 bedroom 2 bath home of $212,000 and 5 year growth rate of 50%|